Santi-I-Guess/final_project/docs/tutorial.md

 %N will return the Nth element from the top of the stack, where %0 returns the top of the stack (the same value as using POP). %N is a read only operation, meaning it will not pop the value used, nor affect the program.
-N must be a positive value within the bounds of an i16, or a runtime error will occur.
+N must be a positive value within the value of 0 and the stack_ptr, or a runtime error will occur.

 ## Literal addressing: $N
 $N will return the literal value N, which may be any i16.
-N must be a valid i16, or an assembler error will occur.
+N must be a valid i16 in the bounds of \[-4096, 4096\], or an assembler error will occur.

 # Program flags
 Certain command line flags are provided to the program executable to make